-Students enrolled in clinical training programs offered by Kettering College are covered under Kettering Health Network Risk Management.
-This coverage is specifically limited to legal liability arising from the performance of, or failure to perform, duties relating to the training program in which students are enrolled.
+Students enrolled in clinical training programs offered by Kettering College are covered under Kettering Health risk management.
+This coverage is specifically limited to legal liability arising from the performance of, or failure to perform, duties relating to the training programs in which students are enrolled.
 Any injuries or damages caused by unauthorized activities or activities outside the scope of the clinical training program are not covered by the above.
-Students must be officially registered at Kettering College for this liability insurance to be in effect.
+Students must be registered at Kettering College for this liability insurance to be in effect.